Linear and nonlinear stability of rate-and-state faults: Discussion

 We now look to extend linear stability results for a single mode of slip to the mixed-mode problem, taking as an example the mixed-mode equivalent to the problem of section \ref{sec:fin}: a circular rate-weakening fault patch or asperity that has radius $R$ and is surrounded by steady creep at the rate $V_{pl}$ (Figure \ref{fig:3d}a, left).
 The steady-state solution is uniform, steady sliding at the rate $V_{pl}$ within $r<R$.
 As part of the class of problems of section \ref{sec:uni}, the critical radius $R_c$ is determined by first solving the eigenvalue problem (\ref{eq:eig}) with $\mathcal{L}$ therein as given by (\ref{eq:Lr}).
-Non-dimensionalizing and solving the eigenvalue numerically, we find that the leading order eigenvalue is $(k R/L_b)_1=1.003059165...$ .
-Linear stability is lost when the stiffness $k=k_c$ and thus the critical radius $R_c$ is
+Non-dimensionalizing and solving the eigenvalue numerically, we find that the leading eigenvalue is $(k R/L_b)_1=1.003059165...$ (see also {\it S\'aez and Lecampion} [2023] and {\it Ciardo and Viesca} [2025]).
+Linear stability is lost when the stiffness $k=k_c$ and thus the critical radius $R_c$ is \begin{linenomath*} \end{linenomath*} The eigenfunction corresponding to the leading eigenvalue is accurately approximated, to within an arbitrary factor, by \begin{linenomath*} \end{linenomath*}